Standing for legislative elections

 Eligible persons

-To be eligible to stand for the legislative elections, prospective candidates must:
+To be eligible to stand for the legislative elections, you must:

 • be of Luxembourgish nationality;

-• be at least 18 years of age on the day of the elections;
+• be at least 18 years of age on the day of the election;

 • possess full civil and political rights;